100 months

 Don't believe me?

-Still trying to define me?
+Still trying to put a label on me?

 Just watch.